sanjeevbhusal/solidity-practise-hardhat/notes.md

 #### hardhat-gas-reporter

 - we can actually check how much gas does it take to run a function in our smart contract.
-- there is a extension called hardhat-gas-reporter which does this.
+- there is an extension called hardhat-gas-reporter which does this.
 - this extension works automatically with all our tests and figure out how much gas each function call takes.
 - we have to configure hardhat config file for this extension to run.

 - we can also have this extension display the actual money in USD (for all the gas used) according to current USD to ethereum rate.
 - to do this, the extension works with coinmarketcap.
-So, we need a API key from coinmarketcap.
+So, we need an API key from coinmarketcap.
 - we can also output the result in a file.
-- the extension gets the total gas used and multiplies it with gwei per gas.(total gas used * gwei per gas).
+- the extension gets the total gas used and multiplies it with gwei per gas.(total gas used \* gwei per gas).
 - Then it checks the price of that gwei for ethereum blockchain (default) using API call.
 - we can also change the blockchain.